mikecampo/dotfiles/windows/readme.md

     * Open C:/Windows/System32/Drivers/etc/hosts
     * Add contents of the hosts file from this directory
     * Restart PC
+    * Note: POS Windows may periodically reset this file to the default state so you'll want to check it every so often.

 * Change explorer options so that file extensions are always displayed.